NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Experimental Setup

 \subsubsection{Updatable Learned Index}

 Given a search key $\vb{k}$, the learned index $f_{idx}$ predicts its position $\hat{PS}(\vb{k})$ in the data table, \emph{i.e.}, $f_{idx}(\vb{k}) = \hat{PS}(\vb{k})$.
-Learned indexes typically organize a set of ML models in a layered structure, where each node contains a model for position prediction.
-To handle key insertions, the structure must be updatable where nodes can be added or deleted dynamically.
-Therefore, the design of the index structure and update mechanism are key factors influencing the performance of learned indexes.
+Learned indexes organize a set of ML models in a layered structure, where each node contains a model for position prediction.

-\paragraph{Index Structure} As shown in Figure~\ref{fig:learned_index}, existing learned indexes can be classified into two representative structures, based on whether they have different node types: 1) \textit{\underline{Heterogeneous structure.}} It consists of two distinct types of nodes: inner nodes and leaf nodes.
-Inner nodes do not store data, whereas leaf nodes store the actual data.
-Given a query key, inner nodes predict the next step in the structure, directing the query to the appropriate leaf node, where a search is performed to locate the exact position of the key.
-2) \textit{\underline{Homogeneous structure.}} Every node in this structure is responsible for storing part of the data.
-Given a query key, each node predicts whether the key falls within its stored data, or if the query should proceed to a corresponding child node.
+\paragraphtitle{Structure} Existing learned indexes can be classified into two representative structures, based on whether they have different node types: 1) \textit{\underline{Heterogeneous structure.}} It consists of two node types: inner nodes and leaf nodes.
+Inner nodes do not store data but predict the next step in the index.
+Leaf nodes store the actual data, and a local search is performed to locate the exact key position.
+2) \textit{\underline{Homogeneous structure.}} Each node is responsible for storing part of the data and also predicting whether the key falls within its range or should be passed to a corresponding child node.